 - If you don't want to sell a local service/product, make sure to block access to your location - so as not to receive local keyword suggestions.

 - Enter your keyword and the letter "a" in the search box

 - Write down relevant suggestions for your keyword in your mind map

 - Continue with the rest of the alphabet

-You absolutely need an online tool that is able to show you the rankings of your competitors.
+You need an online tool that is able to show you the rankings of your competitors.
 The larger the keyword database, the better the selection of suggestions.

-Taking advantage of the laziness of the competition
+Taking advantage of the competition's laziness

 - Was the ranking URL optimized for a different keyword?
 If yes: Is the keyword on this URL treated extensively or at all?

 Always keep the search intention in mind.
 If you find an interesting keyword that has not received enough attention from the competition, then take a look at the search results.
 There may be other competitors who have done it better.
 However, you can also use them for your competitor keyword analysis, which will give you access to more keyword ideas.